-18. The Response is dated 30 May 2014 and comprises two volumes, a general submission tabulated 1 to 5 and three statutory declarations, TKL with 3 attachments, DD with 1 attachment and MD with 17 attachments.
-The attachments include:

-- (a) a copy of the Panel Contract;

-- (b) tender response schedules;

-- (c) minutes of meetings;

-- (d) payment claim responses; and

-- (e) supporting evidence including, emails, drawings and general correspondence between the parties.

-- 19. The Response does not seek costs or interest and there are no counterclaims.

-- 20. The Response was served on 30 May 2014.
+- 18. The Response is dated 30 May 2014 and comprises two volumes; a general submission tabulated 1 to 3 and a statutory declaration, MD, with 10 attachments.
+The attachments include: - (a) a copy of the Panel Contract; - (b) tender response schedules; - (c) minutes of meetings; - (d) payment claim responses; and - (e) supporting evidence including, emails, drawings and general correspondence between the parties. - 19.
+The Response does not seek costs or interest and there are no counterclaims. - 20.
+The Response was served on 30 May 2014.